What is a car insurance deductible and how does it work?

 A higher deductible can lower your monthly car insurance rates.
 For example, Progressive estimates that you can save up to 29% by increasing your deductible from $100 to $250.
 However, that figure is based on an August 2019 Ohio filing with a six-month rate of $420.

 Still, adjusting your deductible is worth considering if you want to save on your monthly, bi-annual, or annual car insurance rates.

 Note that if you increase your deductible, you will pay more out of pocket should you file a successful car insurance claim.
-Also, if your deductible is high, it likely will cost more than the damages.
+Also, if your deductible is high, it likely will cost more than the damages in a minor accident.